About Us

 Captain Miller is a former “Army Brat” and native of Pendleton, Indiana, who currently serves as the Executive Officer of U.S. Naval Hospital Rota, Spain.
 He is a 1996 graduate of the University of Evansville, where he played football and earned his Bachelor of Science in business administration, with a focus in healthcare management.
 He honed his business skills in the Indianapolis health care market and in 2002 was competitively selected for Navy Medicine’s Health Services Collegiate Program.
 He was commissioned in 2004 upon completion of his Master of Health Administration from Indiana University.
 His diversity of assignments, on land and at sea, and at home and abroad have allowed him to operate at the tip of the spear and at the edge of a smile!

 He served operationally as the Patient Admin Officer during the 2006 USNS Mercy (T-AH 19) Humanitarian Assistance Mission to Southeast Asia, Bangladesh, and Indonesia, and set the standard for subsequent Pacific Partnership missions.
-In 2008, he volunteered to deploy to Kuwait where he served as the Operations Officer and Medical Regulating Officer for Medical Task Force-Kuwait and its five downtrace units.
-In mid-2008, and while deployed to MTF-Kuwait, he was highly recruited and selected for a hot-fill Medical Admin Officer billet aboard the forward deployed amphibious assault ship USS Peleliu (LHA-5).
+In 2008, he volunteered to deploy to Kuwait, where he served as the Operations Officer and Medical Regulating Officer for Medical Task Force-Kuwait and its five downtrace units.
+In mid-2008, while deployed to MTF-Kuwait, he was highly recruited and selected for a hot-fill Medical Admin Officer billet aboard the forward deployed amphibious assault ship USS Peleliu (LHA-5).

 Frank D. Garza

-HMCM (FMF/SW/AW/CAC/IW), US Navy
+HMCM (FMF/SW/AW/CAC/IW), U.S. Navy

-Upon completion of basic military training at Recruit Training Command, Great Lakes, Ill., and graduating Hospital Corpsman “A" School in January 2002, he proceeded to Field Medical Service School, Camp Johnson, N.C., graduating in of May 2002.
+Upon completion of basic military training at Recruit Training Command, Great Lakes, Ill., and graduating Hospital Corpsman “A" School in January 2002, he proceeded to Field Medical Service School, Camp Johnson, N.C., graduating in May 2002.

 He has served in a myriad of operational sea duty assignments including 1st Marine Division; 2nd Marine Aircraft Wing; 2nd Marine Expeditionary Force; Marine Aircraft Group 26; International Security Assistance Force-Nuristan Provincial Reconstruction Team; and as the Medical Departmental Leading Chief Petty Officer onboard USS Harry S. Truman (CVN 75).

 He completed multiple combat tours in Iraq and Afghanistan in support of Operation Iraqi Freedom, Operation Enduring Freedom, and two shipboard tours during OEF and Operation Inherent Resolve.
 His combat tours include II MEF CASEVAC Team, Medium Lift Helicopter Squadron Purple Foxes (HMM 364); Marine Wing Support Squadron (MWSS 271) Immediate Response Platoon; Provincial Reconstruction Team-Nuristan assigned to the U.S. Army's 10th Mountain Division, 11th Armored Calvary Regiment, and 405th Civil Affairs Battalion.
-His shipboard tours include a WESTPAC with the 15th Marine Expeditionary Unit, Battalion Landing Team 3rd Battalion, 5th Marines onboard the USS Green Bay (LPD 20) and USS Harry S. Truman (CVN 75), Carrier Strike Group EIGHT operating in the Mediterranean and High North Atlantic participating in Trident Juncture, Baltic Ops and Exercise Lightning Handshake.
+His shipboard tours include a WESTPAC with the 15th Marine Expeditionary Unit, Battalion Landing Team, 3rd Battalion, 5th Marines, onboard the USS Green Bay (LPD 20) and USS Harry S. Truman (CVN 75), Carrier Strike Group Eight, operating in the Mediterranean and high North Atlantic, participating in Trident Juncture, Baltic Ops and Exercise Lightning Handshake.

 Don't forget to keep your family's information up to date in DEERS!